cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 preparation is completed.
 All told there are `ceil((vdaf.ROUNDS+1)/2)` requests sent.

-We specify protocol messages in the presentation language of TLS; see {{Section 3 of !RFC8446}}.
+Protocol messages are specified in the presentation language of TLS; see
+{{Section 3 of !RFC8446}}.
 Each message is structured as follows:

 ~~~ tls-presentation
 enum {